noahhefner/docovert/README.md

 - Support for more input formats (e.g., `.md`, `.rtf`, `.odt`).
 - Add a real-time progress bar for uploads and conversions.
-- If only one file is converted, download it directly as .html instead of a .zip.
+- If only one file is converted, download it directly as `.html` instead of a `.zip`.
 - Add deployment instructions (e.g., using Gunicorn and Nginx).